vinta/awesome-python/README.md

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.
 * [algorithms](https://github.com/nryoung/algorithms) - module of algorithms for Python.

+## IDEs

+*List of popular IDEs.*

+* [PyCharm](https://www.jetbrains.com/pycharm/) - The most popular IDE for Python.
+Works on Windows, Mac OS X and Linux.

 ## Editor Plugins

 *Plugins for editors and IDEs.*